Welcome to the Claims Center for Policyholders

 Claim Reporting Checklist

-Below is the information you need to have ready when reporting a claim to TWIA:
+Information you need to have ready when reporting a claim to TWIA:

 • Your TWIA policy number